DreamMemory001/Dormitory_Information_Manage_Recognition/README.md

 # Dormitory_Information_Manage_Recognition
-This is summer work  and I it`s a data-structure-oriented design base on C
+This is summer work  and  it`s a data-structure-oriented design base on C